-Since its emergence into the dental arena, Zirconia has increasingly become the material of choice for clinicians who wish to provide their patients with the most technologically advanced metal-free restorations.
-Zirconia has improved significantly with the introduction of a wider array of available milling pucks which allow for greater shade variation and translucencies that closely resemble natural dentition.
+Zirconia has improved significantly by introducing a more comprehensive array of available milling pucks, allowing for more significant shade variation and translucencies that closely resemble natural dentition.
 In addition to improved esthetics, the Zirconia physical properties allow for durability, strength, and precision-fitting restorations.
-To maximize on the success of seating Zirconia restorations, and minimizing chair time, it is essential to ensure that proper preparation guidelines are being followed.
+To maximize the success of seating Zirconia restorations and to minimize chairtime, it is essential to ensure proper preparation guidelines are followed.

 Smooth edges result in lower stress on the crown.
 This lower stress decreases the percentage of fractures occurring.